GiYo-Mi02/MHS-MockUp/docs/system-overview.md

 3. **Citizen updates**
    - Citizens get email + in-app notifications whenever staff respond or change the status, unless the report was submitted anonymously (those suppress outbound notifications).
-   - Signed-in citizens can browse their submissions via `/my-reports`, which links directly to each tracking page.
+   - Signed-in citizens can browse their submissions via `/my-reports`, which now surfaces trust score gauges, daily usage summaries, and guidance on maintaining higher tiers; each entry links directly to the tracking page.
    - `/track/:trackingId` stays publicly accessible for quick lookups.

 4. **Analytics**